falcore3000/darknet/README.md

 The Skycoin darknet is designed for a world where net neutrality has failed.
 A world where monoplistic cable companies have become the gate keepers to the internet.

 The Skycoin Darknet is a technological response to ACTA, PIPA, SOPA and the Comcast, Time Warner Merger.
-The proticol is designed to bridge the last mile between fiber and the home and eliminate reliance upon monopolistic ISPs.
+The protocol is designed to bridge the last mile between fiber and the home and eliminate reliance upon monopolistic ISPs.

 The Skycoin darknet is designed specificly for deploying open access wifi mesh networks and community ISPs.
 The network operates over fixed position point-to-point wifi connections using commodity hardware and the legacy internet.